PreethamMadhamsetty/GenAI_chatbot_with_OpenAPI/README.md

 # Gen AI chatbot
-This is a simple project which tells how to create GenAI chatbot using OpenAPI and streamlit.
-This above code tells how to create a simple Gen AI chatbot for streamlined document analysis and question answering using OpenAI API and GPT-4-turbo model
+This project tells how to create a simple GenAI chatbot using OpenAPI, Langchain and streamlit for document analysis and answer your questions.
+This project demonstrates the usecase of LLM and NLP.
+Model used = GPT-4-turbo
+API = OpenAI API